zinzy/zinzy.website-v3/content/posts/2026-01-26-i-want-to-stand.md

   - church
 ---

 A year ago I stumbled into the office of a local physical therapy practice, hoping to find support as I recovered from a triple ankle fracture.
+I did, and it was a success: these days,